smuzsmuz/zimingMDEF/README.md

-# ziming - MDEF documentation
+# ziming - MDEF2025 documentation

 Visit [fabacademy.org](https://fabacademy.org/) for class and other information.